K40Nano/K40Tools/README.md

 `parse_png` within the `PngParser` class parses a png file scanline by scanline and plots that information.
 It does this by reading the PNG directly, and making plotter calls while reading the file.
 There's very little memory footprint and even a tiny device can process a huge file without delay.

 `parse_egv` within the `EgvParser` class reads the egv file and plots that data.
 The `NanoPlotter` would then turn these commands back into .egv data and send that to the laser.
 In the parser the .EGV files do not have any special priority.
 They are simply treated as containing vector data.
 This allows the `NanoPlotter` to optimize some things.
 If we wanted to just send the EGV data as is, we would use the a NanoConnection ourselves and feed the EGV data in, and then call `wait()` on the NanoConnection (with the assumption the EGV data has the F command in it already).
+There is an `EgvSend` utility that does exactly this.

+`parse_gcode` within the `GCcodeParser` class can read many common gcode interpretations for laser devices.
+It should handle F, G0, G1, G28, G21, G71, G20, G70, G90, G91, G94, M3/M4, M5, M30, X, Y.

 Several other parsers could be added along these same lines.
 Load a file, interact with the API based on what the file says.
 But these should not be assumed to be a limit to the utility.
 If you wanted to, for example, rig up joystick to control the K40, you could do that with a few lines of code and the API, parsers are only a typical uses case example.